GuildSA/JavaHackPack/README.md

 For IntelliJ to compile and run Java code, you'll also need to download and install a JDK or Java Development Kit.
 You can download one from Oracle's website here:

 This link goes straight to the JDK version that was used to write the samples found here.
+It has the name ["Java SE Development Kit 8u91"](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html):

 http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html

 For a Mac, there is only one choice called "Mac OS X", If you're on a Windows machine, you'll need to download either the one for "Windows x86" or "Windows x64" depending your machine's hardware.
-If you're not certain if your machine is 32-Bit (i.e x86) or 64-Bit (i.e x64), you can use the link below to find out:
+If you're not certain if your machine is 32-Bit (i.e x86) or 64-Bit (i.e x64), you can use the link below to [find out](http://windows.microsoft.com/en-us/windows7/find-out-32-or-64-bit):

 http://windows.microsoft.com/en-us/windows7/find-out-32-or-64-bit